 State of the dark energy equation of state paper accepted in JCAP!

-My paper with with Luis Escamilla, William Giarè, Eleonora Di Valentino, and Rafael Nunes, where we present state-of-the-art constraints on the dark energy equation of state from a number of cosmological probes (see this earlier news item), has been accepted in JCAP!
+My paper with with Luis Escamilla, William Giarè, Eleonora Di Valentino, and Rafael Nunes, where we present state-of-the-art constraints on the dark energy equation of state from a number of cosmological probes (see this earlier news item), has been accepted for publication in JCAP!
 There were a few changes, mostly making a few parts of the discussion clearer, but the results are otherwise completely unchanged compared to the previous version we posted this summer.
 You can read the preprint version of the paper on arXiv: 2307.14802.

 Laniakea paper accepted in JCAP!

-My paper with Leo Giani, Cullan Howlett, Khaled Said, and Tam Davis, where we show how the Hubble tension is worsened when properly accounting for local effects of Laniakea (see this earlier news item), has been accepted in JCAP - excellent Christmas present!
+My paper with Leo Giani, Cullan Howlett, Khaled Said, and Tam Davis, where we show how the Hubble tension is worsened when properly accounting for local effects of Laniakea (see this earlier news item), has been accepted for publication in JCAP - excellent Christmas present!
 There were a few minor changes compared to the previous version, and I especially want to highlight the first sentence from the referee report, which in my opinion really sums up the impact of the paper and of Leo’s exceptional work: “I found this paper to be a significant contribution to the characterization of our local spacetime“ (thank you so much referee, whoever you are!).
 You can read the preprint version of the paper on arXiv: 2311.00215.

 Negative cosmological constant and JWST paper accepted in JCAP!